ThemeZee/gambit/readme.txt

 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 == Changelog ==

+= 1.0.8 =
+* added editor shortcuts and instant live preview for site title and tagline in Customizer
+* updated post pagination to use newer functions
+* improved implementation of post slider
+* changed demo links in Customizer and Theme Info

 = 1.0.7 =
 * moved theme links to panel description in Customizer